PCOS Hair Loss: How To Reverse It?

 A study found that low-dose oral Minoxidil together with Spironolactone resulted in a reduction of hair loss in women.
 It may not cure PCOS hair loss, but it can help manage it.
 And once you stop using it, the hair loss may reoccur.
 The side effects may include scalp dryness and itchiness.
 You can now buy this FDA-approved drug over the counter for female pattern hair loss.

-Laser phototherapy
+Laser Phototherapy

 For hair thinning as a result of PCOS, phototherapy is a well-known medical treatment with no side effects.
 It irradiates photons into scalp tissues and they get absorbed by weak cells to stimulate hair growth.
 Laser phototherapy has a similar action to Minoxidil and stimulates circulation to hair follicles but also improves hair quality and structure.